Henry Mayo Newhall Foundation

 Santa Barbara Maritime Museum

-To provide 300 elementary students in Santa Maria with access to youth education programs
+To provide 375 students in Santa Maria with access to experiential outdoor education programs

 $20,000